Saturday, July 4, 2026

 Tariq Wazir Ali, chairman of the Group of Oil Marketing Companies, said many companies did not arrange for imported cargo because they were assured that local refineries would meet demand.
 However, later the refineries implemented a new system of distribution of petroleum products without coordination with the oil marketing companies.
 Under the new system, companies are getting much less petroleum products than expected.
 OMAP has warned that alternative supply sources are also not easily available at the moment, which may make it difficult to maintain stable availability of fuel in the market.

-New Delhi: Today, Thursday, January 29, the price of gold for 10 grams is ₹ 1,67,090.
-Whereas, if we talk about silver, its...
+New Delhi: Today, on Friday, December 26, the price of gold is ₹ 1,39,260 for 10 grams.
+Whereas, if we talk about silver,...